-- 5.2 Requests for permission should be made on the 'Application to Have a Pet in a Council Tenancy' form and will require a description and photo, along with details of the species and age of the animal.
+Requests for permission should be made on the 'Application to Have a Pet in a Council Tenancy' form and will require a description and photo, along with details of the species and age of the animal.
 For dogs, the breed and microchip number (plus confirmation) should also be included.
-All requests should also include details of any other pets already at the property. - 5.3 Retrospective permission will be considered to keep a pet if an application is received in line with the above paragraph 'request to keep a pet'. - 5.4 Once permission is granted tenants must sign an undertaking committing them to responsible ownership, ensuring their pet receives exercise and training in the case of dogs and identifies arrangements should they be under able to keep their pet due to ill health etc.
+All requests should also include details of any other pets already at the property.

+Retrospective permission will be considered to keep a pet if an application is received in line with the above paragraph 'request to keep a pet'.

+Once permission is granted tenants must sign an undertaking committing them to responsible ownership and provide a photograph of their pet (if dog or cat) and proof of vaccination and microchip.

-6. What we will give permission for?
+4.3 What we will give permission for?

-6.1 The maximum number of dogs and cats - we would typically consider are as follows.
-Each case will be considered on an individual basis by the Area Housing Manager and the Independent Retirement Living Scheme manager if the resident lives in our older persons accommodation:
+The maximum number of dogs and cats - we would typically consider are as follows.
+Each case will be considered on an individual basis by the Area Housing Manager: -